chainengine-xyz/chainengine-sdk/README.md

 ```

 ### SetApiMode
 Sets the api mode to run on TestNet or MainNet.
-TestNet is the default value, make sure to change it to MainNet on production builds.
+As TestNet is the default one, make sure to change it to MainNet on production builds.

 ```csharp
     public void SetTestNetMode()